 The two pictures below are of my hugelkultur bed.
 I dug a pronged trench into the ground and filled it with cut branches and some old fencing.
 The logs and branches help retain water in the bed so when I irrigate that water is absorbed into the bed and stays there for the plants.

+I then covered the branches with pine needles, straw, chicken manure and the soil I used to dig the trench up.
+It basically composts in place, provides worm food and nutrients for the plants as it breaks down.
+In a couple weeks I plan on bringing my whole compost pile I built last year into this garden, along with all of the straw and fallen leaves that were in the chicken coop all winter to mulch the ground and create better beds for my vegetables.
 Hey if that isn't enough to do, I've ordered some fabric to make this baby a blessing dress and also make Makayla an Easter dress too.
 I picked up 6 patterns from the DI a couple days ago to help me make the dresses and over all I am really excited to get them put together.
 I love creating things so much more than cleaning things.
 I get in a rut of only cleaning all day long and it is miserable, so if I can fill my future nights with something creative it will be a welcome break.

 The patterns are pretty retro but the fabric I have ordered for both dresses will be darling.
 I'll try to post more about the project when the fabric arrives and I get started.